What is Belbuca and how is it used?

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

 A total of 2,127 patients were treated with BELBUCA in controlled and open-label chronic pain trials.
 There were 504 patients treated for approximately six months and 253 patients treated for approximately one year.
 The clinical trial population consisted of patients with chronic moderate-to-severe pain.

 The most common serious adverse drug reactions (all ≤ 0.2%) occurring during clinical trials with BELBUCA were: cellulitis, pneumonia, ileus, atrial fibrillation, coronary artery disease, cerebrovascular accident, syncope, transient ischemic attack, chest pain, non-cardiac chest pain, ankle fracture, cholecystitis, osteoarthritis, and dehydration.

-The most common adverse events ( ≥ 5%) reported by opioid naïve, opioid experienced, and overall patients exposed to BELBUCA in clinical trials and compared against placebo are shown in Tables 2, 3 and 4:
+The most common adverse events (≥ 5%) reported by opioid-naïve, opioid-experienced, and overall patients exposed to BELBUCA in clinical trials and compared against placebo are shown in Table 2, Table 3 and Table 4: